 This Charter was amended and ratified in 2006 to also enable Te Rūnanga o Ngāti Mutunga to act as the Mandated Iwi Organisation of Ngāti Mutunga for the purposes of the Māori Fisheries Act 2004 and to act as the Iwi Aquaculture Organisation for the purpose of the Māori Commercial Aquaculture Claims Settlement Act 2004.

 This Charter was reviewed by the Rūnanga in 2017.
 Amendments to the Charter were made with a Special Resolution approved by a majority of 100% of the valid votes cast as a special general meeting held on 30 July 2017.

+The Charter was reviewed by the Rūnanga and legal counsel to comply with updates required by the Māori Fisheries Amendment Act 2024 and the updated Māori Fisheries Act 2004.
+Amendments to the Charter were approved by Special Resolution at a special general meeting held on [insert date of SGM].

 DEFINITIONS AND INTERPRETATIONS